 Recommended stops: Lone Pine, Alabama Hills, Mount Whitney, Convict Lake, Bishop, Mammoth Lakes, Mono Lake, June Lake Loop, Lee Vining.

 Best time for your road trip: California’s Eastern Sierra Nevada can get snowy in late fall and winter with some roads becoming impassable.
 This is one of the best California road trips for late spring or summer, if you want to spend time outside.
 Fall is also a good time to visit this region, as Eastern Sierras is one of the best places to see fall colors in California.

 How many days to spend on the road: I suggest no less than 5 days for this road trip.
 Of course, this depends on how much time you want to spend on the road and what you want do.
 While the drive itself is only about 8 hours, there’s a lot to do along the way, so make sure to have enough time.

 2. San Diego to Death Valley road trip

 Length: Approximately 340 miles

 Start: San Diego

 If you love the desert as much as I do, you will think this is one of the most beautiful road trips in California!

-Begin your trip in San Diego and continue to Anza Borrego Desert State Park, one of the most beautiful state parks in Southern California famous for its art installations, blooming wildflowers in spring, and scenic hikes through desert canyons.
+Begin your trip in San Diego and continue to Anza Borrego Desert State Park, one of the most beautiful state parks in California famous for its art installations, blooming wildflowers in spring, and scenic hikes through desert canyons.